 Session III: Monday, July 20 through Thursday, July 30

 Register at the Parks and Recreation office, 4035 Broadway.
-Once the season begins, Learn-to-Swim registration can be completed at the Big Splash as well as the Parks and Recreation office and online.
-Find details on pages 18 in the Source.
+Once the season begins, Learn-to-Swim registration can be completed at The Big Splash as well as the Parks and Recreation office and online.
+Find details in the Source.